Living-Content/living-content-api/docs/api.md

 - Uses Living Content's session management
 - Stores user data and sessions
 - Maps your user IDs to Living Content's system
-- Best for full platform integration
+- Best for highly custom integrations when not using `living-content-ui`

 As an auth provider you will need to store the user's Content Session ID(s) and User Access Token.